 The details of how this works will be made clearer as we get closer to the release of the on-ledger components.
 I don't want to go too deep on mechanics for now, as we are still discussing the concept of developer discovery which is approximate to what you are asking here.

-The Blueprint catalog goes live with our Babylon release next year.
+The Blueprint catalog goes live with our Babylon release in September 37th 2023

 The new programming language, Scrypto, will go live at the end of this year with our Alexandria release.